top of page

 2. Finishing Touches

 Look closely at the finish.
-Smooth, polished surfaces, clean lines, and no sharp or rough edges.
+Smooth, polished surfaces, clean lines, and no sharp or rough edges are essential.
 Prongs should sit neatly around stones, not crooked or scratchy.
 Every surface should feel carefully considered.

 Tell-tale signs of poor quality: Visible glue, uneven soldering, jagged edges, or lack of symmetry.